 Common claims are for wrongful arrest, false imprisonment, assault, trespass, discrimination and malicious prosecution.
 I look at each of these in more depth in other videos on this site.
 Please take a look at other videos on this site as they may answer in more depth other questions that you have or call me, or any of my colleagues, for a free chat to see if we can help.

-That concludes the basics of why you should make a will.
-This is only designed to be an introduction to the issues so please take a look at the other videos on this site as they may answer other questions you have.
-You can also call me, or one of my colleagues, for a free chat to see if we can help.
-Or you can attend our Wills, Trust and Probate Clinic which runs every Tuesday between 2-4 pm for a free 20 minute no obligation consultation with me, or one of my colleagues.
+That concludes the basics of what is a trust.
+This is only an introduction to the issues, so please do take a look at the other videos on this site as they may answer other questions you have.
+You can also call me or one of my colleagues, for a free chat to see if we can help or you can attend our Wills, Trusts and Probate clinic which runs every Tuesday between 2 and 4pm, for a free 20 minute no obligation consultation with me or one of my colleagues.

 Divorce can happen at any stage of a marriage, after only being married a few months or indeed after 60 years.
 It is always a painful and difficult process.
 My name is Donald Galbraith, I am a Solicitor and I have been involved in the law for 40 years.
 Today I am going to advise you on divorce.